-Besides being asked occasionally about whether you have an “innie” or an “outie,” most of us rarely think about our bellybutton’s appearance.
+Besides being asked occasionally about whether you have an “innie” or an “outie,” most of us rarely think about our belly button’s appearance.
 For the record, only about 10% of people have an outie.
-For patients getting a tummy tuck at our Charlottesville or Fishersville, VA, plastic surgery practice, though, the bellybutton is a central part of the procedure.
+For patients getting a tummy tuck, though, the belly button is a central part of the procedure.

-Seeing before-and-after photos of tummy tuck patients really drives home how physically transformative this procedure can be for both women and men.
+Seeing more tummy tuck patient results really drives home how physically transformative this procedure can be for both women and men.

 If you’re looking in the Richmond, VA, area for a plastic surgeon to perform a tummy tuck, you can contact us using the online form to request a consultation or call us at (434) 924-1234 to schedule an appointment.